Overview

 2 machines are OUTOFDATE!|uptodate=1280;outofdate=1;unsupported=0;inactive=3 prod1.foobar.com (192.168.1.1) is OUTOFDATE prod2.foobar.com (192.168.1.2) is OUTOFDATE

-By default, the plugin will produce a CRITICAL
+By default, the plugin will produce a CRITICAL status

 if any machine is missing any updates.

-To configure this, you can pass the -w
+To configure this, you can pass the -w and -c options to check_uptrack.

 Each option should be a comma-separated string containing zero or more of the choices